SolaceProducts/solace-spring-cloud/README.md

 Where <-- indicates the parent of the project
 ```

-All sub-projects are included as modules of solace-spring-cloud-build.
+All sub-projects are included as modules of `solace-spring-cloud-build`.
 Running `mvn package` or `mvn install` at the root of the project will package/install all sub-projects.

+#### Build Projects

+These projects are used to build the `solace-spring-cloud` repository.
+They should not be used in your actual application.

+- solace-spring-cloud-build
+This POM defines build-related plugins and profiles that are inherited by the BOM  as well as for each of the sub-projects.
+The version of this POM should match the version of Spring Cloud that the build will target.
+Please do not put non-Solace-Spring-Cloud dependencies here - they belong in solace-spring-cloud-parent.
+The exception to this is naturally the version of Spring Cloud that this build targets.
+If it shouldn't be inherited by the BOM, it doesn't go here.
+- solace-spring-cloud-parent
+This POM defines common properties and dependencies for the Solace Spring Cloud projects.

 ## Release Process